 Francis Oakley is the Edward Dorr Griffin Professor of the History of Ideas Emeritus, and president emeritus of Williams College.
 He is also president emeritus of the American Council of Learned Societies, New York.
 He is the author and editor of numerous books, including The Watershed of Modern Politics: Law, Virtue, Kingship and Consent (1300 to 1650) and The Mortgage of the Past: Reshaping the Ancient Political Inheritance (1050 to 1300).

-“We are indebted to Francis Oakley—medieval historian, political philosopher, and college president—for this literary, even lyrical, account of his youth and education as an Irish Catholic in Liverpool; his studies at Oxford, Toronto, and Yale; and his distinguished career at Williams College.
-This extremely interesting autobiographical commentary on schooling, politics, and higher education in the twentieth century will inform and fascinate scholars and general readers.” ~Bruce A. Kimball, Ohio State University
+“We are indebted to Francis Oakley—medieval historian, political philosopher, college president, and scholar of the liberal arts college in the United States—for this literary, even lyrical, account of his youth and education as an Irish Catholic in Liverpool; his studies at Oxford, Toronto, and Yale; and his distinguished career at Williams College.
+This extremely interesting autobiographical commentary on schooling, politics, and higher education in the twentieth century will inform and fascinate scholars and general readers.” —Bruce A. Kimball, Ohio State University